Health Care Schools and Colleges

 For those health care occupations that require licensing, most provinces have their own regulations and processes.
 Usually, they require that you get proper training from an educational institution and then pass a special exam to receive your professional licensure.
 So check with your province to see what’s required for the specific career you’re thinking about.

-Does it take very long to train for these careers?
+Does it take very long to train for a career in health care?